 WHY BOXING?

 Boxing benefits our students by getting them fit, teaching them teamwork, anger management and discipline, and improving their confidence and concentration.
-We employ boxing coaches in this role because young people instinctively look up to and respect the strong role models within the boxing gym who present a positive image of respect for others, discipline, responsibility, a work ethic and good manners.
+We employ boxing coaches in this role because young people instinctively look up to and respect the strong role models within the boxing gym.
+They present a positive image of showing respect for others, self-discipline, responsibility, a strong work ethic and good manners.

 The boxing coaches support their students both in the gym and during academic classes, which provides consistency throughout the day.
 Our staff are locally recruited, trained and experienced in dealing with challenging young people.
 They get involved in their students’ lives, even collecting from home if they need support with their attendance, and as a result they develop a strong relationship that provides a foundation from which the students can rebuild their self-esteem and start a positive cycle of achievement.